meetjn/Web-Dev-Notes/README.md

 3.3) Merging Routes

-This is usefull when two file needs to have same layout, so to do this there are two approaches.
+This is useful when two files need to have the same layout, so to do this there are two approaches.

-1) Move both the signin and signup folder inside a auth folder where we have the layout
+1) Move both the sign-in and signup folders inside an auth folder where we have the layout
 <img width="526" alt="Screenshot 2024-03-22 at 8 57 28 AM" src="https://github.com/meetjn/Web-Dev-Notes/assets/141674944/67ab5539-06cd-4121-806a-c869b1ff103a">

 You can access the routes at
 http://localhost:3000/auth/signup and http://localhost:3000/auth/signin

 2) if you do not want to change the route handler then you can use create a new folder with () around the name.
-This folder is ignored by the router.
+The router ignores this folder.
 <img width="685" alt="Screenshot 2024-03-22 at 8 58 54 AM" src="https://github.com/meetjn/Web-Dev-Notes/assets/141674944/5f618fb4-7480-4da1-9738-169210da142a">

 You can access the routes at